Frequently Asked Questions about Digital Measures

 - Technology Disclosure – from Office of Innovation and Engagement data from OIIE

-- Intellectual Property - Office of Innovation and Industry Engagement data from OIIE
+- Intellectual Property - Office of Innovation and Commercialization data from OIIE

 - Agreements (Licenses) – from Office of Innovation and Engagement data from OIIE

 Normally, the above data is loaded at the end of each semester, although some may be loaded more frequently.
-Faculty should check their own information periodically throughout the academic year; following larger data loads, the University Administrator for ActivityInsight will post an announcement on the blog.
-During the middle of spring semester, the Provost office will typically send notice to Colleges and Schools to remind everyone to make sure their data is up-to-date for the CV reporting year.
+Faculty should check their own information periodically throughout the academic year.

 Where should narratives for Faculty Activity Report (Merit) and Faculty Activity Report (Promotion and Tenure) be entered?

-When you login to your ActivityInsight account, you'll see the main data entry screen.
+When you login to your Digital Measures account, you'll see the main data entry screen.
 There is a sub screen Faculty Narratives to enter narratives used in both reports.

 Your narratives must be updated for each academic year; deadlines for updating your annual narratives are determined by your unit.